gojekfarm/envoy-lb-operator/README.md

 # WIP Issues

-1. Svc deletion wont work since the service can no longer be retrieved via api.
-Need a better way to remove from snapshot.
-2. Takes time for envoy to reflect changes.
+1. Takes time for envoy to reflect changes.